wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 NB: You must execute that command from the `/opt/softpack/builder/` directory.

-The progress of the build can be viewed by accessing the IP address of your VM in a browser, which will bring up the Prefect Flow interface, which also allows you to view the logs.
+The progress of the build can be viewed by accessing the IP/host address of your builder VM in a browser, which will bring up the Prefect Flow interface, which also allows you to view the logs.

 If you previously entered dummy vault information in the softpack configuration file, the image will be built, but will not be uploaded anywhere; the location of the